matthewfritz/race-around-the-kingdom/README.md

 `docs/` - Deployment directory for project hosting on GitHub Pages.

 `deploy-ghp.sh` - Shell script to package the [Application Files](#application-files) for deployment to GitHub Pages.

+### Miscellaneous Files

+These files are either kept for archival purposes or do not fit into a more-specific category.

+`Readme_old.txt` - The original README file from the 2012-01-04 version.

+`gameService.php` - Performs the question and answer processing from the 2010-10-28 version.

+`gold_star-850.jpg` - Original full-size star image from the 2010-10-28 version.

+`places.xml` - The data file containing map locations (in JSON format) from the 2010-10-28 version.

+`proxy.php` - Performs request proxying from the 2010-10-28 version.

+`search.txt` - Static Foursquare API response payload used to generate the `places.json` and `places.xml` data files.

 ## Data Notes